Captain-S0L0/Log4Shell-Tools-Minecraft/README.md

 6) If recompilation succeeds, use the reobfuscate script to obfuscate your class file.
 7) Your generated class file will be in the "reobf/minecraft_server" folder.

 You can also use MCP-Reborn for versions 1.13 and above.
-You can download it [https://github.com/Hexeption/MCP-Reborn here].
+You can download it [here](https://github.com/Hexeption/MCP-Reborn).
 I don't have any instructions for it because I have never used it.

 More info here:
 https://mcdf.wiki.gg/wiki/User:Captain_S0L0/Log4Shell